garyuforemandev/ussalestaxbot/README.md

 # ussalestaxbot
-Grabs the latest sales tax numbers for all US states on a weekly basis.
+Grabs the latest sales tax numbers for all US states on a monthly basis.